 My recent publications include Amar Akbar Anthony: Bollywood, Brotherhood, and the Nation (Harvard University Press, 2015), co-written with William Elison and Christian Novetzke, which offers a multi-perspectival exegesis of one of India’s most popular films; Thus Have I Seen: Visualizing Faith in Early Indian Buddhism (Oxford University Press, 2009), which considers the construction of faith as a visual practice in Buddhism, and how seeing and believing function as part of intersecting visual and moral systems; and Divine Stories: Translations from the Divyāvadāna, part 1 (Wisdom Publications, 2008), the first half of a two-part translation of an important collection of ancient Buddhist narratives.
 This volume inaugurated a new translation series from Wisdom Publications called Classics of Indian Buddhism, of which I am also the chief editor.
 The second volume, Divine Stories: Translations from the Divyāvadāna, part 2, is complete and forthcoming with Wisdom Publications in 2017.

 The courses I teach concern South Asian religion, both premodern and modern, and though I believe that religious studies offers an important heuristic for penetrating the complexities of many social phenomena, I like to teach materials from a variety of disciplines as a way of triangulating issues.
 I was trained to examine problems as a scholar of religion and as a philologist, anthropologist, and cultural historian, and I now train my students to do the same.
-I also like to use non-traditional media in the classroom, such as chromolithographs, advertisements, video archives, and devotional recordings, for these offer insight into under-represented aspects of South Asian religious life, contextualize traditional materials, and animate discussions.
+I also like to use non-traditional media in the classroom, such as chromolithographs, advertisements, video archives, and devotional recordings, to offer insight into under-represented aspects of South Asian religious life, contextualize traditional materials, and animate discussions.

 Select Articles and Presentations

 "Baba's Got a Brand New Bag: Indian Jute Bags and Exotic Others."
 In Aaron Sinfit, ed.
 5 Year Plan: Literary Supplement, pp. 31–55.
 Jaipur: Krishna Printers, 2010.

 "Liberation through Images: Seeing the Buddha in Indian Art and Architecture."
 Lecture at Boston College, in conjunction with Asian Journeys: Collecting Art in Post-War America, an exhibit at the McMullen Museum of Art, April 2010.